matfin/mattfinucane.com/mattfinucane/content/blog/hugo-asset-management.md

 - `gulp-concat` generates a single named file from a group of other files.
 - `babel` is a transpiler that converts the ES7 flavour of Javascript back to ES5 for backwards compatibility.
 - `babelmin` does the same as above but also minifies the generated script.
+- `gulp-jshint` will check the code for quality issues.
 - `sass` is the CSS preprocessor we are using that converts our source SASS files to CSS.
 - `cleancss` takes in the CSS and minifies the output to reduce filesize.